Do you want to move from Squarespace to WordPress?

 The next step is to import the content you downloaded from Squarespace into your WordPress site.

-If everything is in order, then it will show you the import settings page.
+If everything is in order, then WordPress will show you the import settings page.

-This is where you will choose an author name for the imported content.
-WordPress can also import the Squarespace user and add them as a subscriber on your WordPress site.
-You can also choose an existing admin user as author or even create a new user.
+WordPress can also import Squarespace users and add them to the Subscriber role in WordPress.
+You can also choose an existing admin user as the author or even create a new user.

 When it’s done, you will see the success message.
 You can now visit the pages and posts in WordPress to review the imported content.

-Step 4: Importing Images from Squarespace
+Step 4.
+Importing Images from Squarespace

 Step 5: Fixing Permalinks

 We need to make sure that you don’t miss traffic coming through the links from your old Squarespace website.

-The goal here is to make our link structure similar to your Squarespace website.
+The goal here is to make your link structure similar to your Squarespace website.
 Squarespace uses year/month/day/post-name as the link format for blog posts.